 Responsibilities:

-Works with the state president, state convention chairman, Alpha Delta Kappa Month chairman, scholarship chairman, chapter presidents, and any others so designated by the state president, in releasing information concerning meetings and activities of Indiana Alpha Delta Kappa.
+Works with the state president, state convention chair, Alpha Delta Kappa Month chair, scholarship chair, chapter presidents, and any others so designated by the state president, in releasing information concerning meetings and activities of Indiana Alpha Delta Kappa.

 Creates, maintains, and regularly updates the Indiana web page on the Alpha Delta Kappa International web site.